sta210-fa20/website/content/syllabus/index.md

 **Sections 01L - 03L**: If you are in one of these sections, you are expected to attend lab during the scheduled time.
 You will spend most time working with your team to complete that week's assignment.
 There will be teaching assistants available if you have questions as you work.

 **Section 04L:** Though you do not have a scheduled lab time, you will be assigned a team to work on the weekly lab assignment.
-You will be sent a short video to introduce each lab, and the teaching team will provide lab hours specifically for asynchronous lab students.
+There will be a short video to introduce each lab, and the teaching team will provide lab hours specifically for asynchronous lab students.

 Your lowest lab grade will be dropped at the end of the semester.